 The Writing Studies Minor focuses on giving students advanced instruction in rhetoric and writing in both creative and professional contexts; students can choose from a variety of courses including fiction, poetry, creative nonfiction, journalism, playwriting, visual rhetoric, ethnography and online writing.
 The minor emphasizes the use of a variety of technologies to help students sharpen their rhetorical, information literacy, and document design and production skills.
 Students are strongly encouraged to complete a writing internship.
-Many writing classes entail a service-learning component in which students do some writing for an organization.
+Many writing classes entail some service learning in which do some writing for that organization.